Dodecane/ZILCraft/README.md

 ## How to install

-Drag and drop the jar file into your servers  _/plugins_  directory.
+Drag and drop the jar file into your server's  _/plugins_  directory.
 Then, restart your server.  _**Do not use /reload, as it can cause intense memory leaks.**_

 After the restart, you should notice a new folder called  _/ZILCraft_  in your servers plugin directory.